rackerlabs/docs-cloud-cdn/api-docs/general-api-info/role-based-access-control.rst

      - Role permissions
    * - cdn:admin
-     - This role provides Create, Read, Update, and Delete permissions in Rackspace CDN, where access is granted.
+     - This role provides Create, Read, Update, and Delete permissions in |product name|, where access is granted.
    * - cdn:creator
-     - This role provides Create, Read, and Update permissions in Rackspace CDN, where access is granted.
+     - This role provides Create, Read, and Update permissions in
+       |product name|, where access is granted.
    * - cdn:observer
-     - This role provides Read permission in Rackspace CDN, where access is granted.
+     - This role provides Read permission in |product name|, where access is granted.

 .. _rbac-available-multi-roles: